grooyeah/GMD-Final-Project/Blogs/Game Design Document.md

 ## Target Audience

-"Dungeon Bonds" is aimed at gamers who enjoy cooperative play, dungeon crawlers, and roguelike games.
-The game targets players aged 13 and above, appealing to both casual and hardcore gamers who appreciate a challenge, procedural generation, and teamwork.
+"Dungeon Bonds" is for players who like working together, exploring dungeons, and rogue-like game¬s.
+It's fun for people as young as 13.
+Casual players and serious gamers both enjoy it.
+They love the thrill of random levels and working as a team.

 ## Unique Selling Points

-1. **Dual Player Spawn Points:** Players start from different parts of the dungeon, encouraging exploration and strategy to reunite.
+1. **Dual Player Spawn Points:** Players begin in different dungeon areas.
+This encourages them to explore and strategize to meet up.
-2. **Procedural Generation:** Infinite replayability with new dungeons, enemies, and items in each level.
+2. **Procedural Generation:** Never play the same level twice.
+Each level brings new dungeons, foes, and loot.
-3. **Cooperative Boss Fights:** Bosses only spawn when players reunite, emphasizing teamwork and shared victory.
+3. **Cooperative Boss Fights:** Bosses appear only when players meet up.
+This highlights the importance of teamwork and collective triumph.
-4. **Risk and Reward:** The unique gamble for a second chance adds a thrilling twist, making each decision crucial.
+4. **Risk and Reward:** An exciting spin is the option to risk for a second shot, making every move count.
-5. **Progressive Difficulty:** As players advance, they face tougher challenges but also gain access to more powerful items and skills.
+5. **Progressive Difficulty:** As you move forward, piles up difficulties.
+But, you can also find stronger items and abilities.

 ## Player Experience and Game POV

-Players will experience the game from a top-down 2D perspective, emphasizing exploration and combat.
-The experience is designed to be fast-paced, requiring quick decision-making and strategic thinking.
-Cooperation is key, as players must work together to navigate dungeons, defeat enemies, and overcome bosses.
-The game's procedural generation ensures that no two playthroughs are the same, providing a fresh and challenging experience each time.
+In this game, players view from above, it's 2D.
+Discovering new areas and fighting are big parts.
+It's a fast game, needing fast choices and strategy.
+Teamwork matters.
+You have to join forces to get through dungeons, beat foes, and surpass bosses.
+Each level's build is new, so every game is different for a new, tough adventure every time.

 ## Game World Fiction